brennan913/Electric-Boogaloo/README.md

 A string based language for representing musical notation using only ASCII characters.
 Created as a group project for Bjarne Stroustrup's "Design Using C++" course (COMS 4995) by Brennan Xavier McManus, Conder Shou, and Dean Deng.
 Implemented as an expansion of the C++11 MIDI-format parsing library [midifile](https://midifile.sapp.org/).
 A presentation summarizing the content below can be found [here](https://docs.google.com/presentation/d/1EE-DDxcoUErdAO15qPXVpA72CugJSXEge9kujGQXx34/edit?usp=sharing).

 # Representing Music
 Electric Boogaloo represents real musical concepts programmatically: program with `Notes` and `Keys`, not unsigned integers.
 It also provides a flexible, string-based input language for the representation of music.
-The following is an example of hot cross buns, written using each of Electric Boogaloo, the original Midifile, and MidiWriterJS.
+The following is an example of how to write hot cross buns, written using each of Electric Boogaloo, the original Midifile, and MidiWriterJS.

 Electric boogaloo:
 ```cpp